AdobeDocs/campaign-classic.es-ES/help/campaign/using/controlling-costs.md

 ![](assets/s_user_cost_create_invoice.png)

 Una factura consta de líneas de factura cuyo total permite calcular la cuantía automáticamente.
-Estas líneas se crean manualmente desde la pestaña **[!UICONTROL Líneas de factura]**.
+These lines are created manually from the **[!UICONTROL Invoice lines]** tab.
 Pueden asociarse con una solicitud para cargar la información a los pedidos.

 ![](assets/s_user_cost_invoice_add_line.png)

-Las facturas de cada proveedor de servicios se muestran en la pestaña **[!UICONTROL Facturas]** del perfil:
+The invoices of each service provider are displayed in the **[!UICONTROL Invoices]** tab of the profile:

 ![](assets/s_ncs_user_invoice_from_supplier.png)

-La pestaña **[!UICONTROL Detalles]** permite mostrar el contenido de la factura.
+The **[!UICONTROL Details]** tab lets you display the content of the invoice.

-Haga clic en **[!UICONTROL Añadir]** para crear una factura nueva.
+Click **[!UICONTROL Add]** to create a new invoice.